prataprc/pitch-rustlang/cargo/PITCHME.md

 ====================

-There is a nifty way to map module name into file-name and directory name and there by organising code in multiple files and directories:
+There is a nifty way to map module name into file-name and directory name and there by organizing code in multiple files and directories:

 ```bash
 mod vec; // Load the `vec` module from `vec.rs`